IBEX-TUDelft/econagents/docs/source/Tutorial.rst

 You can also define new roles (e.g., ``Cooperator``) and create role-specific prompts (e.g., ``cooperator_system.jinja2``) to customize the agent's behavior.

-You can also use the methods described in :doc:`Customizing_Agent_Roles` to create more sophisticated agents with phase-specific behaviors.
+You can also use the methods described in :doc:`Customizing_Roles` to create more sophisticated agents with phase-specific behaviors.

 Modifying Game Rules